 The coronavirus (also known as COVID-19) has quickly taken a catastrophic toll on communities around the country and across the globe.
 People of all ages have been affected as the world struggles to cope with the magnitude of this deadly virus.
 One of the most heartbreaking examples of the coronavirus’s impact has been in the nation’s nursing home and eldercare communities.
 While some long-term care facilities have implemented swift and vigilant measures following the latest Centers for Disease Control (CDC) guidance, other nursing homes have failed in their response to the virus.
 As a result, elderly residents have suffered devastating consequences.

 If your loved one has died from coronavirus, and you believe that the nursing home was negligent in the care they provided, a Richmond nursing home coronavirus lawyer may be able to help.
-A personal injury lawyer can examine the protocols followed by the facility to determine whether there was a breach in the standard of care, and if the nursing home may be legally liable.
+A dedicated nursing home abuse attorney can examine the protocols followed by the facility to determine whether there was a breach in the standard of care, and if the nursing home may be legally liable.

 The CDC has issued an extensive list of prevention measures for facilities across the country to deal with COVID-19, including guidelines specific to long-term care and nursing homes.
 These guidelines discuss the personal protective equipment (PPE) nursing home staff should utilize to reduce residents’ exposure to the virus, as well as recommended protocols concerning staffing, visitors, and sick leave policies.